MiroslavKolosnjaji/AutoPartsEstoreSystem/README.md

 - __JSON:__ Data interchange format for communication between the client and the server.

 ## Project Goals:
-The primary objective of this project is to build a comprehensive backend system within a monolithic architecture for an automobile parts purchasing application.
+The primary objective of this project is to develop a comprehensive backend system within a monolithic architecture for an automobile parts purchasing application as a learning and portfolio project.
-This backend manages core functionalities like searching for parts based on vehicle specifics, securely processing payments, invoicing, and generating order confirmations.
+The backend manages core functionalities, such as searching for parts based on vehicle specifics, securely processing payments, invoicing, and generating order confirmations, showcasing foundational skills in backend development.

 ### Project Phases:
 - Project setup and initialization